xuchengpeng/elpa-mirror/nongnu/org-superstar-readme.txt

   characters as well as specific lists, with characters being the new default way of providing bullets.
 Lists on the other hand provide the user with the means to access advanced composition features and fallback options for terminal users.
+Since version *1.5.0*, a value of `nil' is also recognized, causing the headline bullet to be hidden from view the same way leading stars are when setting `org-superstar-remove-leading-stars'.

 3.3.2 `org-superstar-cycle-headline-bullets'